keybase/book-content/01-account/01-devices.md

 {% set section_title = "Devices" %}

 ## Devices
+TL;DR: You can think of your devices and paper keys as keys to your account.
+You can only access your account through your devices.
+Paper keys provide backup access to your account in case you lose your devices.

 Tip: Add multiple devices and paper keys to your account to ensure its security.

 When you create your Keybase account, Keybase creates a key pair for your account and the device—your phone or computer—that you sign up with.